-The Tree and Me (2019) was a duet we created in collaboration with a large, old Acacia tree on-site at the currently endangered public space, the Albany Bulb.
+The Tree and Me (2019) was a duet we created with a large, old Acacia tree on-site at the currently endangered public space, the Albany Bulb.
 We began by listening to the stories that were held in the land while asking the question- what wishes to be spoken and what wants to remain in silence?

 Commissioned by Bulb Fest 2019

 TLAOLI: People of the Corn (2016) was an interdisciplinary vision of corn as essential to Mexican cultural identity; the mythical relationship between people and plants, traditional sacred farming, food and agricultural rituals.
 The artists asked essential questions about cultural displacement and amnesia while observing the potential of the arts as seeds to restore soul memory.
 In times of forced or voluntary migration, what happens to the old stories and traditions that unite people with the earth?
 How can we, as immigrant artists and cultural centers, create a refuge or a fertile ground for this wisdom to continue to grow for future generations?
 DANCE MONKS initiated a series of Tiangis (markets) for Mexican immigrants as an essential piece of this project that continues to date.